-Water beads are nifty little polymer beads quite often used in sensory bins, sensory bags and all kinds of sensory activities for preschoolers.
-They wiggle, they jiggle, they’re soft and squishy, and oh-so-wonderful for sensory play!
+Water beads are small polymer beads used in sensory bins, sensory bags and all kinds of sensory activities for preschoolers.
+They wiggle, they jiggle, they’re soft and squishy, and they’re wonderful for sensory play!

 Water beads are all the buzz in the preschool circles and among the kid-bloggers at the moment.

-Water beads are cool, little polymer beads that start off not much bigger than a grain of salt.
-To hydrate your water beads, you soak them in water for a few hours and as they soak up the water, the water beads expand to about the size of a marble.
+Water beads are cool, little dehydrated polymer beads that start off not much bigger than a grain of salt.
+To hydrate water beads, you soak them in water for a few hours and as they absorb the water, they expand to about the size of a marble.

 Have a look, and tell us what you think!

 Where can you buy water beads?

 I purchased my Water Beads from Amazon, but you can buy them at Walmart, or a garden centre.

 My son and I dug right in to them, and we soaked our water beads right away.